* 11+ English and public school entrance exams, including pre-tests

 * 7+ Maths and prep school entrance exams

-I have 5 years of professional experience teaching (and also leading P.E.) in disadvantaged primary schools in Birmingham.
+I have more than 6 years of professional experience teaching in U.K. schools.
 I obtained my PGCE through the Teach First Leadership Development Programme and have an MA in Educational Leadership from the University of Warwick.
-Having taught in disadvantaged schools (both rated Good with Outstanding Features) within the competitive British education system, I have a strong understanding of the British curriculum, academic standards and the SATs curricula, including knowledge and expertise in requirements and standards for the 3+, 7+, 8+ and 11+ exams.
+Having taught in disadvantaged schools (both rated Good with Outstanding Features) within the competitive British education system, I have a strong understanding of the British curriculum, academic standards and the SATs curricula, including knowledge and expertise in requirements and standards for the 7+, 8+, 11+, and 13+ exams.
+I currently work as a full time private tutor and am highly experienced in preparing students for entrance exams, including interview preparation, for top British schools (Harrow, Wycombe Abbey, CLC, Marlborough, Headington, Dean Close, King’s College, St. Paul's, Westminster, Sevenoaks, Emanuel, Oakham, Rugby, Haileybury and many more).

 Training through the Teach First Leadership Development Programme has given me the resilience, confidence and leadership skills to be a strong teacher and leader.
 In my first year of the intensive programme, I learnt the profession ‘on the job’ as a full-time class teacher, while studying and writing papers for my teaching degree.
 Teach First’s intense and rigorous observation and assessment system has challenged me to develop and maintain high standards for myself and my students.